-Nyungwe Forest National Park lies within the Albertine rift eco-region one of the oldest rainforests in Africa acclaimed for its biodiversity and endemic species in large numbers in the whole of Africa, it is one of the most important conservation areas covering 1020 square kilometers with a diverse eco system ranging from rain forest, bamboo, grasslands, swamps and bog habitats protecting the largest remaining patches of montane forest.
+Nyungwe Forest National Park lies within the Albertine rift eco-region one of the oldest rainforests in Africa acclaimed for its biodiversity and endemic species in large numbers in the whole of Africa.
+It is one of the most important conservation areas covering 1020 square kilometers with a diverse eco system ranging from rain forest, bamboo, grasslands, swamps and bog habitats protecting the largest remaining patches of montane forest.
+The park is popular for chimpanzee tracking tours in Rwanda.

 Nyungwe was declared a forest reserve by the colonial government during its era in 1903 following exploitation of the park, massive poaching, facilities were set up at the Uwinka Visitor Center but destroyed during the Rwanda genocide in 1994 but later they were restored the park lies within five districts, Rusizi, Nyamasheke, Nyamagabe, Nyagururu, and Karongi districts.